The Total Rank Conjecture in Characteristic Two: Introduction

-defined on the category of finite rank free $R$-modules $P$, admits a natural splitting provided $2$ is invertible in $R$.
-(Here, $S^2_R$ and $\L^2_R$ denote the second symmetric and second exterior powers.)
-When $\chr(R) = 2$, we lose such a natural splitting but instead gain access to a natural short exact sequence unique to the characteristic $2$ case:

-where $F$ denotes extension of scalars along the Frobenius map.
-This sequence will be the essential ingredient in many of the proofs in this paper.

-In Section \ref{sec:TRCOddChar} we prove that the Total Rank Conjecture for Short Complexes holds for rings containing a field (Theorem \ref{thm:shortComplexAnalog}).
+In Section \ref{sec:TRCOddChar} we prove that the Total Rank Conjecture for Short Complexes holds for algebras over a field (Theorem \ref{thm:shortComplexAnalog}).
 The proof for fields of odd characteristic follows the proof of the original Total Rank Conjecture given in \cite{walker2017total}, with minor modifications.
 In the characteristic $0$ case, we employ a version of Hochster's metatheorem \cite{hochsterSurvey} proved by Kurano-Roberts \cite{KRAdamsOps}.

 Finally, in Section \ref{sec:Carlsson} we apply our techniques to deduce some special cases of the conjecture of Carlsson mentioned above.